Build a Retail Income Statement Application Using JavaScript Pivot Tables

 pivotTable.add("diff%", "Difference %", GC.Spread.Pivot.PivotTableFieldType.valueField);

 The two fields we have added are Difference and Difference %.
-The formulas used are as below:
+The formulas used are as follows:

 Add Slicers

-On our SpreadJS v15 release, we have added Slicers as a new feature used to filter your PivotTable.
+On our SpreadJS v15 release, we added Slicers as a new feature to filter your PivotTable.
 Use this feature to filter your data by Region and Financial Year.

-If you are using Designer Component do as follow:
+If you are using Designer Component, do as follows:

 1. Click PivotTable Analyze